Voices from the Mint

 In 1966 the decision to adopt a decimal currency system, required the Mint to strike millions of decimal coins.

 Not unnaturally, perhaps, film-makers have always been keen to record footage of the Royal Mint in operation.
-In this section you can find some of the more interesting material that has been produced.

 The Royal Mint Swimming Club, had its first committee meeting 120 years ago on 4 August 1897, when the Mint was still located at Tower Hill in London.